 - PoE power supply

 Even if there is a place for a nano-sim and the LTE component inside the hotspot, the version I have been tested did not have these options.
 We may see a future version with that connectivity.

 To onboard the hotspot, you need to use the SenseCAP application and connect it to the Helium wallet.
 You can add the M2 from the SenseCAP application.
 The process is the same as for a full hotspot but it will cost you the transaction fees ($5 + $10).

 It’s not yet “ready-to-go” as you need to have a crypto wallet to burn the expected DCs for the registration.
-In my point of view, it should be included for the full miner to simplify the professional deployments as explained above.
+In my point of view, it should be included for the Helium hotspot to simplify the professional deployments as explained above.

 When you reach the point where you need to enable the Bluetooth for pairing, you have to press the “reset” button on the back until you see the top light color changing from green to blue/purple.
 It takes some time so, better to be known.

 The SenseCAP M2 can be managed with the control panel, It’s currently basic but you can see the LoRaWan traffic over time and confirm it’s working.
 Most of the management menus are related to the WiFi interfaces.